blainehansen/project-f/lib/README.md

 we have a few ways to do it:

 - just allow them to create nodes themselves and expose them to the template, and then have a special syntax to indicate "hey this node is the place where I want you to put this" (might as well include this, use syntax `div($nodeBinding)`)
-- simply allow the `&fn` feature so they can attach to and manipulate the nodes we've already created
+- simply allow the `(fn)` feature so they can attach to and manipulate the nodes we've already created
 - put a `refs` property on the `Component` type, so they'll receive it in their setup function (don't like this as much, less flexible and it fairly substantially complicates codegen)